Knokke railway station

-Knokke station serves Knokke-Heist and Knokke, in West Flanders, Belgium and was built in 1920.
-Knokke station is run by NMBS and is a terminal station located on the Belgian railway line 51 B from Brugge railway station and has services to Brussels South and beyond to Tongeren.
+Knokke railway station (Station Knokke; Gare de Knokke) is a railway station serving Knokke-Heist and Knokke, in West Flanders, Belgium.
+The station was built in 1920.
+It is run by the National Railway Company of Belgium (NMBS/SNCB) as a terminal station located on the railway line 51B from Brugge and has services to Brussels-South and beyond to Tongeren.
 The Kusttram terminus is located outside the station with trams to Oostende and beyond.

 Train services

 The station is served by the following services: